 I'm an Australian by birth but was very much influenced by my Hungarian mother, who helped nurture my passion.
 Hungary has a culture rich in textile crafts and living there as a young woman was a catalyst that inspired me to explore a variety of disciplines in the fibre arts: knitting, crochet, embroidery, and later felting, weaving, sewing, hand-spinning and hand-dyeing fibres.

-I spent a few years in Iceland too - and still feel blessed to have learnt Fair Isle knitting, in a country that has made a huge impact in the knitting world with their unique wools.
+I spent a few years in Iceland too, which was where my serious knitting obsession really began - and still feel blessed to have learnt Fair Isle knitting, in a country that has made a huge impact in the knitting world with their unique wool.

 My love of handcrafts led me to incorporate this into my teaching career too.
 I spent 5 years as a Handcraft teacher in a Waldorf Steiner school in Australia, teaching children the joy of mastering techniques in knitting, crochet, weaving, felting and sewing.